 One of the Scorpions’ songs advocated suicide, describing it as flying “over the rainbow.”
 When a 17-year-old in North Carolina killed himself by jumping from a bridge onto Interstate 40 thirty feet below, he left a suicide note saying, “I wouldn’t mind if someone would write the Scorpions and tell them their No. 1 fan has left.
 Tell them I’ve flown to the rainbow” (The Raleigh Times, Raleigh, North Carolina, Feb.
 13, 1986).

-Elton John’s song “Somebody Saved My Life Tonight” is about a boy who tries to kill himself at 4 a.m. in the morning.
+Elton John’s song “Somebody Saved My Life Tonight” is about a boy who tries to kill himself at 4 a.m. in the morning and was stopped from doing so.
 Jerry Johnston, an expert in the area of suicide, documented a case in which 17-year-old Alan Stubbs killed himself by running a hose from the exhaust into the family car.
 Alan died at approximately 4 a.m. while listening to “Somebody Saved My Life Tonight” (John Muncy, The Role of Rock, p.
 293).

 Elton John’s song “Think I’m Gonna Kill Myself” is about a teenager who contemplates suicide.
 The lyrics say: